Amateur and Professional Astronomers Discovering

 At the time of detection, scientists don't know where in space the waves originate.

 The first few minutes are critical.
-T
+The quicker the source is found, the better.

 Professional astronomers need help locating the source, a brightening